 In 2008, Mike joined a unique group of veteran racers when he started his 600th career NASCAR race.
 From 2010 to 2013, Mike drove the No. 01 Chevrolet for JD Motorsports with Gary Keller in NXS finishing 12th in points in the 2012 season.

-Wallace has always had success at superspeedways.
-In fact, in 2003 at Daytona, he recorded three top 10 finishes in three days in three different Series and with three different manufacturers.
-The first was a sixth-place finish in the Federated Auto Parts Chevrolet in the NASCAR Craftsman Truck Series race, the second was a fourth-place finish in the GEICO Pontiac in the NASCAR Busch Series race, and the third was a ninth-place finish in the Miccosukee Gaming & Resorts Dodge in the NASCAR Nextel Cup Series race.
+Mike has always showed his knack at superspeedways like Daytona and Talladega Superspeedway.
+In 2003 at Daytona, he recorded three top-10 finishes in three days in three different Series doing so with three different manufacturers.
+The first was a sixth-place finish in the NASCAR Gander Mountain Series race, the second was a fourth-place finish NXS Series race, and the third was a ninth-place finish in the Miccosukee Gaming & Resorts Dodge in the NASCAR Cup Series race.

 Speaking of Trucks, Mike left his winning-Wallace ways over the field five times during his NASCAR Gander RV Truck Series career.
 In 1999 and 2000, he won twice starting off the 2000 campaign with a victory at Daytona.
 In 2011, he made one – and his final – Truck Series start at Talladega Superspeedway.

 Racing for Kevin Harvick, Inc., Mike and teammate Ron Hornaday, Jr. drafted their way to front with Hornaday, a four-time series champion and NASCAR Hall of Famer, pushing Mike to the win.